 If you follow along on Instagram, you might have seen a snippet or two (or 5, lol) over the weekend when I was painting/re-doing them.

-I share a lot of the things I’m doing, in the moment, over there in the “stories”.
+I share a lot of the things I’m doing, at the moment, over there in the “stories”.
 Plus a few random daily life things, too. ;)

 So it’d be fun if you’d follow along!